SuleimanFarah/sunpy/GSoC-2021-Jeffrey-Paul.md

 	- Example Gallery
 	- Contribution and release history.
 - Sphinx's **Autodoc** allows the extensive documentation of classes and functions which makes use of the well-written docstrings in Python to create the required documentation.
 Therefore relevant docstrings are to be written that highlight the usage of every class and method with its required parameters and function.
-- Gallery Examples shall also be written according to the added code depending on how Sphinx interacts with Pyvista.
+- Gallery Examples shall also be written according to the added code depending on how Sphinx interacts with PyVista.